 3 – How to cleanly uninstall an application on Mac OS

-The software tool I advise to use is the Paragon software NTFS for Mac which enables you to deal with NTFS drives.
+The software tool that I advise you to use is the Paragon software NTFS for Mac which enables you to deal with NTFS drives.
 It is a good and stable tool that do another silly job for Apple OSs.

 Please have a look at my previous articles: